json-schema-form/angular-schema-form/README.md

 ### Add-on
 To see how to make an **add-on** work I have now included the **calculate** add-on file within the **examples/add-on** directory.

-## Yet to be migrated
-Currently **copyValueTo** and some **array** related features are not working as expected and remain the highest priority to ensure backwards compatibility is maintained where possible.

 ## Tests
 Unit tests are run with [karma](http://karma-runner.github.io) and written using